xblaauw/realtime_camera_filter/README.md

   - `process_to_file()`: For video files (preserves audio via ffmpeg)
   - `process_realtime()`: For live webcam streams

-### Why This Architecture?

-This design makes adding new filters **trivial**:
+### Design Notes

-1. CLI arguments are auto-generated from filter metadata
+- CLI arguments are generated from filter metadata
+- Filters are discovered via the registry
-2. No need to update `webcam.py` or `process_input.py`
+- Adding filters doesn't require changes to `webcam.py` or `process_input.py`
-3. Filters are discovered automatically
-4. Scales easily to 10+ filters without code clutter

 ### Adding Custom Filters

-Adding a new filter is a 3-step process:
+Adding a new filter:

 **Step 1:** Create your filter file in `filters/`: